The Starling is a very

 Starlings are monogamous; they court and mate in the early spring.
 Most of the

 spring and summer is spent by paired birds in nesting and raising young.

-three times a year.
+Up to 8 eggs are laid in each clutch.
+Adults can lay 3 broods a year.
 The young fledge between two and three weeks of age.

 the content.
 I do not control the ad content, but money flows to